 The secondary application is $75 unless using the fee waiver.

-The essay questions we will require on the secondary application for the 2026 matriculants’ cycle include:
+The essay questions we will require on the secondary application for the 2027 matriculants’ cycle include:

-• Imagine you’ve reached the end of a fulfilling and impactful career.
+• Career Celebration (300 words): Imagine you’ve reached the end of a fulfilling and impactful career.
 A trusted colleague or mentee is delivering a speech in your honor at a celebration of your professional life.
 What would you want them to say about the kind of work you did, the values you embodied, the relationships you built, and the legacy you left behind?
 Take this opportunity to reflect on the career you aspire to build and how you want it to be remembered.

-• Tell us about the decisions and experiences that have defined your academic journey.
+• Academic Journey (300 words): Tell us about the decisions and experiences that have defined your academic journey.
 This space is for you to provide context for any element of your academic history that you believe would help us better understand your path, persistence, and personal growth.
 For example, you may want to discuss the reasoning behind a significant change in major or a shift in academic interest, provide context for any course withdrawals or changes in your academic performance, or explain a unique academic timeline like attending multiple institutions or taking a gap year.
 You can also use this opportunity to describe your approach to improving a standardized test score after an initial attempt.

-• What are the core values that guide you?
+• Reflection (300 words): What are the core values that guide you?
 Describe a time when those values were challenged, either by circumstances or by encountering someone whose perspectives differed from your own.
 How did you respond, and what did you learn about yourself in the process?
 In what ways does this experience reflect how you will contribute to the UGA School of Medicine and the profession of medicine?

 Attend an Event